 - Even in a challenging economy, Lawrence graduates continue to succeed.
 In their first year after graduation, about 73% are working in an array of professional fields all over the world, including such places as Apple, Facebook, Google, Hiroshima Prefectural Government, Baltimore City Public Schools, Mediterranean Center for Arts & Sciences (Italy), Chicago Shakespeare Theatre, Peace Corps, and Humana.
 Our music education majors who have chosen to teach music after college have traditionally enjoyed a 100 percent placement rate.

 - Well beyond that first year, however, the news continues to be strong: a national survey by PayScale puts Lawrence University’s mid-career salaries among the top-tier of liberal arts college graduates.

 - For those not working right out of college, about 22% are attending graduate, medical and law school right after graduation at such places as Georgetown University, Mayo College of Medicine, Purdue University, University of Wisconsin, Yale University, and Boston College Law School.

 - Every year, a significant number of Lawrence graduates successfully attain Fulbright Scholarships and Watson Fellowships.
 The rest of our graduates are pursuing meaningful internships and travel.

 - Middle 50% SAT composite scores: 1790-2130*

-- Rank in top quarter of class: 79%
+- Rank in top ten percent of class: 38%

 *Lawrence University does not require standardized tests for admission or scholarship.
 The score ranges shown reflect those of the three-quarters of our new students who submitted them with their applications.